The Vermont Statutes Online

 (vi) The supply and cost characteristics of plants eligible to receive the standard offer.

-(A) If the Board uses a market-based mechanism under subdivision (1) of this subsection (f) to determine this price for one or both of the two allocations of capacity, the Board shall compare only the proposals of plants that qualify for the allocation.
+(A) If the Commission uses a market-based mechanism under subdivision (1) of this subsection (f) to determine this price for one or both of the two allocations of capacity, the Commission shall compare only the proposals of plants that qualify for the allocation.

 (g) Qualifying existing agricultural plants.
 Notwithstanding any other provision of this section, on and after June 8, 2010, a standard offer shall be available for a qualifying existing plant as defined in Sec.
 3 of No. 159 of the Acts of the 2009 Adj.
 Sess.
 (2010) (Act 159).
 The provisions of subdivision 8005(b)(2) of this title, as they existed on June 4, 2010, the effective date of Act 159, shall govern a standard offer under this subsection.
 Standard offers for these plants shall not be subject to subsection (c) of this section (cumulative capacity; new standard offer plants).